Jack O'Lantern (Marvel Comics): Brother of Steven Levins

-A fourth version of Jack O'Lantern is introduced during the "Dark Reign" storyline, is an unnamed man who claimed to be Steve Levins' brother.
-He has since been caught by the police after killing the 15 year old daughter of his neighbor and drinking his victim's blood as part of his plot to avenge Steve.
+Another version of Jack O'Lantern is introduced during the "Dark Reign" storyline, is an unnamed man who claimed to be Steve Levins' brother.
+He has since been caught by the police after killing the 15-year-old daughter of his neighbor and drinking his victim's blood as part of his plot to avenge Steve.
 This man was shown to be able to transform into a Jack O'Lantern-headed villain using the powers of a mystical demon.
-Detective Tom and Detective Steve interrogated the man.
-When asked about the pact with the demon, the man transformed into his Jack O'Lantern form where he is now surrounded by bats.
-When Detective Tom states that he is getting the electric chair, Jack O'Lantern states that he's just biding his time until his "dark lord" arrives to set him free.
 He was later released by a lawyer sent by Norman Osborn who claimed that Jack O'Lantern is a material witness to a national security case.
 The lawyer drives away with Jack O'Lantern as Norman plans to gain his services.

 During the "Heroic Age", Steve Rogers knew about Jack O'Lantern, noting that Osborn didn't use Jack O'Lantern and suspects that Jack O'Lantern will continue his crusade to avenge his brother.